 How an Audit begins

 If the CRA decides to audit you, an auditor will call or write to you to set up a meeting.
 It may take place at your business or off-site at another location.
-The auditor will provide a fairly detailed, yet expansive, list of things they want made available for them at the audit or prior to the audit.
+The auditor will provide a fairly detailed, yet expansive, list of things they want to be made available for them at the audit or prior to the audit.
+We know being Audited may be a scary thing for many small businesses, but it shouldn’t it be.
+If you’ve kept all your documents that you’ve claimed being audited is the CRA just checking to make sure things match what you’ve claimed.
+With TurboTax Live Self Employed all your papers are securely kept for 7 years to ensure you have all the documents you need.

 Items that the auditor will request to see may include, but not be limited to; your business and personal records, ledgers, accounting records, receipts, credit card statements, bank statements, invoices, and contracts.
 If you have business partners, the auditor may also request to see the same type of personal financial records from them.